Nafiz71/CyberVest/README.md

 ## Contribution

 We welcome collaborators passionate about cybersecurity and EdTech.
-Whether you're a developer, designer, or a cybersecurity expert, your expertise can help shape CyberVest into a
+Whether you're a developer, designer, or a cybersecurity expert, your expertise can help shape CyberVest into a functional robust platform.
+For contributions, partnerships, funding and start-up contract nafbusiness71@gmail.com